What do the best audio cables sound like? Part 2-Image and soundstage size

 We’ll use our spacers at specific loops in the cable, allowing us to listen for alterations in image and soundstage size.
 I’m going to put Van Morrison’s ‘Moon dance’ on the system.

 The cable tuning at loop 5, which we wrote about in our first article, has placed our soundstage in the ‘arms-length’ category, rather than the ‘pass me the binoculars’ presentation.
-The musicians are arranged around the soundstage as we described also in that article and not as in the illustration above.
+The musicians are arranged around the soundstage as we described.

 Suppose we now want a bigger soundstage, with the voice closer to the listener?
 If we add a spacer to loop 7 (5 and 7 are now tuned), we now have a broader and taller soundstage.
 Van Morrison's voice is bigger, as are the instruments around him.
 Drums move out of the background to become more 'visible'.
 Piano and brass on the right separate out more, with the former feeling closer and more solid.

-The sax on the left sounds more localised in the mix and the guitar has more bloom.
+The sax from the left speaker sounds more localised in the mix and the guitar has more bloom.
 As the musical images have moved forward, so they have enlarged somewhat, so the instruments have started to 'overlap' each other to some extent at their margins.

 If we look at the bass guitar in the recording mix, we see that it too has been enlarged, and with a bigger bass image we now have greater bass weight because it occupies more of the soundstage.
 Of note here is that although the bass has increased its footprint, the tonal balance hasn't altered because the other instruments have also increased their presence.

-This is a more immersive soundstage and less defined than our previous tuning but never for either is it clinical.
+This is a more immersive hifi experience with the soundstage images less defined than in our previous tuning.

 With enlarged images you can hear more of their component parts, the very things that mark each instrument out as a distinct musical entity with a musician attached.